 chmod 644 rsa002.pem

-This command generates a key pair named similar to “rsa002”.
-All files must be named similar to:
+This command generates a key pair following the name and number formatting similar to “rsa002, rsa003, etc”.
+All files must be named following the format below:

-With the number on the files matching for the public and private key-pair.
+The number formatting on the files must match for both the public and private key-pair.

 - /bulk-rewrap endpoint must be accessible to Virtru services

 Key rotation is automatic and requires no user intervention once initiate.